ykundin/at-first-sight/docs/en/06-prepare-backend.md

 For these purposes, you can choose the language, tool or framework that allows you to create an HTTP Server and write on it, in my case, my choice was TypeScript + Bun.
 I will not dwell on how to create a server using them, as this information is well described in the official documentation.

 Instead, I will focus on explaining how our server works and the part that is responsible for working with Telegram, for example, to check user authorization or make payments.
-In addition, you can view absolutely all the code at any time in the repository in the [backend] directory (https://github.com/ykundin/at-first-sight/blob/backend).
+In addition, you can view absolutely all the code at any time in the repository in the [backend directory](https://github.com/ykundin/at-first-sight/blob/backend).

 [Bun Documentation](https://bun.sh)